Apple iPhone 15 Pro Max vs Nothing Phone (2)

 Which one is better?

-The Apple iPhone 15 Pro Max is the better buy for most people - its 5x optical zoom crushes the Nothing Phone (2)'s camera capabilities.
-That said, grab the Nothing Phone (2) if you want a unique design and a slightly lighter feel at 7.09 oz.
+The Apple iPhone 15 Pro Max is the better buy for most people - its 5x optical zoom crushes the Nothing Phone (2)'s digital zoom capabilities.
+That said, grab the Nothing Phone (2) if you want to save money while still getting a solid device with a unique design.

 Who should buy each?